norcams/docs-enduser/docs/terms-of-service.rst

 Availability
 ------------

 #.
-We do not guarantee anything at this time.
-We will try to keep
+We do not guarantee a specific availability percentage at this
-   things up and running, but this is done on a best effort basis.
+   time.
+We will try to keep things up and running, but this is done on a best effort basis.

 #.
 There will be regular, scheduled maintenance downtime every 4
    weeks.
 Downtime may require that running virtual machines are